(This post was last updated on: 1/27/21.) Learn our simple tips on how to get prepared for an emergency.

 TIPS ON HOW TO PREPARE YOUR CAR

 I have a basic roadside kit in my car which will be good if my car breaks down.
-But there are a few other items that I need to add to my kit that you should too like a water bottle, snacks, flashlight with batteries, blanket, pocket knife, matches and an old school paper map.
+But there are a few other items that I need to add to my kit that you should too, like a water bottle, snacks, flashlight with batteries, blanket, pocket knife, matches and an old school paper map.
+If your car broke down, or you ran out of gas in the middle of nowhere, you could potentially be stranded for quite some time.
+It’s best to keep a few supplies handy in the trunk of your car.

 I hope this gave you a few ideas on how to better prepare for the “just in case” scenario.
 These are some basic concepts that I can explore more in depth in another blog post.
 In the meantime, I think I will look over my home, office and car to make sure I haven’t overlooked any of these ideas.